Virginia Beach, Virginia: Government

 Virginia Beach was chartered as a municipal corporation by the General Assembly of Virginia on January 1, 1963.
 The city currently operates under the council–manager form of government.
-The city does not fall under the jurisdiction of a county government, due to state law.
-Rather, it functions as an independent city and operates as a political subdivision of the state.
+Like all incorporated cities in Virginia, it is an independent city and does not fall under the jurisdiction of a county government.

 The city's legislative body consists of an eleven-member city council.
 The city manager is appointed by the council and acts as the chief executive officer.
 Through his staff, he implements policies established by the council.

 Members of the city council normally serve four-year terms and are elected on a staggered basis in non-partisan elections.
 Beginning in 2008, general elections are held the first Tuesday in November in even-numbered years.
 In previous years, elections were held the first Tuesday in May in even-numbered years.
 All registered voters are eligible to vote for all council members.
 Three council members and the mayor serve on an at-large basis.
 All others are elected by district (and must live in the district they represent): Bayside, Beach, Centerville, Kempsville, Lynnhaven, Princess Anne, and Rose Hall.

 The mayor is elected to a four-year term through direct election.
-The mayor presides over city council meetings, and serves as the ceremonial head and spokesperson of the city.
+The mayor presides over city council meetings and serves as the ceremonial head and spokesperson of the city.
 A vice mayor is also elected by the city council at the first meeting following a council election.

 Citizens of Virginia Beach also elect five constitutional officers, and candidates for these offices are permitted to run with an affiliated political party.
 Three of these offices deal substantially with public safety and justice: the sheriff, commonwealth's attorney, and the clerk of the circuit court.
 The two other offices are concerned with fiscal policy: the city treasurer and the commissioner of the revenue.
+The city provides law enforcement through the Virginia Beach Police Department and emergency services through the Virginia Beach Fire Department.